The Dustin Tannenhaus

 LEGACY SCHOLARSHIP

 The Dustin Tannenhaus Legacy Scholarship honors Dustin's dedication to academics and athletics by supporting soccer players from low-income families in San Diego County.
-Scholarships range from $250-$1,000.
-Recipients can use the funds for college application fees, tutoring, tuition, and educational materials.
+Scholarships range from $500-$1,000.
+Recipients can use the funds for college application fees, housing deposits, tuition, and educational materials.

 HOW TO APPLY

 Click the button below to access the application form.
-The application asks questions regarding your athletic experience and accomplishments, your family’s financial situation (confidential), your academic standing, postsecondary aspirations, and the community impact you hope to have in the future.
+The application asks questions regarding your athletic experience and accomplishments, your academic standing, your leadership, challenges you have overcome, your family’s financial situation (confidential), postsecondary aspirations, and the community impact you hope to have in the future.

 Class of 2025 | SCHOLARSHIP RECIPIENTS